 - 15.1.
 Dissolution; Transaction.
 Upon the occurrence of any kind of Transaction or voluntarily liquidation or dissolution of the Company ("Dissolution"), any unexercised vested Options and any unvested Options existing at that time shall be automatically terminated. - 15.2.
 Notwithstanding the aforesaid, in case of a Transaction that involves sale, transfer or disposal of the securities of the Company (including by way of a merger in which the Company is the surviving entity), the Grantee's Options then outstanding may be assumed or substituted for an appropriate number of shares of each class of shares or other securities and/or assets of the successor company in such Transaction (or a parent or subsidiary or another affiliate of such successor company) (the "Successor Company") as were distributed to the shareholders of the Company in respect of the Transaction.
-Furthermore, if the consideration received by the shareholders of the Company in respect of the Transaction was not solely common stock (or its equivalent) of the Successor Company, then the Committee may stipulate that the consideration to be received upon the exercise of Options shall be solely common stock (or its equivalent) of the Successor Company.
-As well, the Committee may stipulate that in lieu of any assumption of Options for shares or other securities of the Successor Company, such Options will be substituted for any other type of asset of the Successor Company as may be fair under the circumstances, including, but not limited to, cash amounts.
+Furthermore, if the consideration received by the shareholders of the Company in respect of the Transaction was not solely common stock (or its equivalent) of the Successor Company, then the Committee may stipulate that the consideration to be received upon the exercise of Options shall be solely common stock (or its equivalent) of the Successor Company, such Options will be substituted for any other type of asset of the Successor Company as may be fair under the circumstances, including, but not limited to, cash amounts.
 In the case of such assumption and/or substitution of shares, appropriate adjustments shall be made to the Exercise Price of the Options to reflect such action, and all other terms and conditions of the Options, such as the vesting periods, shall remain in force.